GreenmaskIO/greenmask/docs/built_in_transformers/standard_transformers/noise_numeric.md

 The `NoiseNumeric` transformer multiplies the original numeric (or decimal) value by randomly generated value that is not higher than the `max_ratio` parameter and not less that `max_ratio` parameter and adds it to or subtracts it from the original value.
-Additionally, you can specify the number of decimal digits by using the `precision` parameter.
+Additionally, you can specify the number of decimal digits by using the `decimal` parameter.

 In case you have constraints on the numeric range, you can set the `min` and `max` parameters to specify the threshold values.
 The values for `min` and `max` must have the same format as the `column` parameter.
 Parameters min and max